Notes to the Consolidated financial statements

 - how the intangible asset will generate probable future economic benefits;

 - the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset; and

-- its ability to measure the expenditure attributable to the intangible asset during its development reliably.
+- its ability to reliably measure the expenditure attributable to the intangible asset during its development.

-On final acceptance of the system the purchase consideration is recognized as revenue.
+On final acceptance of the system, the purchase consideration is recognized as revenue.
 The carrying value of the evaluation system at that point in time is recognized as cost of sales.
 In the circumstance that the system is returned, at the end of the evaluation period, a detailed impairment review takes place, and future sales opportunities and additional costs are identified.
-Only when the fair value is below the carrying value of the evaluation tool an additional depreciation is recognized.
+It is only when the fair value is below the carrying value of the evaluation tool that an additional depreciation is recognized.
 The remaining carrying value is recognized as finished goods (inventory).

 Impairment of fixed assets

 Each year on December 31, the Company reviews the carrying amounts of its tangible and intangible assets (other than goodwill) to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).

 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
 An impairment loss is recognized immediately in the Consolidated Statement of Profit or Loss, unless the relevant asset is carried at a revalued amount, in which case the impairment loss is treated as a revaluation decrease.